What You See May Not Be What You See – The Power of Perception

 • Challenge yourself and your colleagues with an Engineering Quiz

 Can you remember being a young Engineer many years ago and listening to the old Engineers talk about how things have changed over the years?
-Old Engineer Memories – Number 3 takes you on a journey back to Engineering in the 1960’s/70’s/80’s
+Old Engineer Memories – Number 3: Simple And The Best takes you on a journey back to Engineering in the 1960’s/70’s/80’s

 And now it’s your turn to look back on your Memories.